stefanoj3/dirstalk/README.md

-go get github.com/stefanoj3/dirstalk         # (or your fork) to obtain the source code cd $GOPATH/src/github.com/stefanoj3/dirstalk # to go inside the project folder make dep                                     # to fetch all the required tools and dependencies make test                                    # to run the test suite make check                                   # to check for any code style issue make fix                                     # to automatically fix the code style using goimports make build                                   # to build an executable for your host OS (not tested under windows)
+go get github.com/stefanoj3/dirstalk         # (or your fork) to obtain the source code cd $GOPATH/src/github.com/stefanoj3/dirstalk # to go inside the project folder make dep                                     # to fetch all the required tools and dependencies make tests                                   # to run the test suite make check                                   # to check for any code style issue make fix                                     # to automatically fix the code style using goimports make build                                   # to build an executable for your host OS (not tested under windows)